aiven/devportal/docs/products/clickhouse/concepts/disaster-recovery.rst

     :ref:`Cross-availability-zone data distribution <cross-zone data distro>`

+.. _backup-and-restore:

 Backup and restore
 ------------------

 Backups
 '''''''

-Backups of Aiven for ClickHouse services happen daily and contain database lists, table schemas, table content, and access entities (such as users or roles).
-Aiven for ClickHouse supports incremental backups: files already present in the object storage are not re-uploaded and only changed parts are backed up.
+Backups of Aiven for ClickHouse services happen automatically on a daily basis.

+They cover the following:

+* Access entities (for example, users, roles, passwords, or secrets) stored in Zookeeper
+* Database definitions (DDL files)
+* Table definitions (DDL files)
+* Table schemas
+* Table content (:ref:`part files <part-files>`)

+.. _part-files:

+.. topic:: Part files

+    With the ClickHouse's ReplicatedMergeTree table engine, each INSERT query results in creating a new file, so-called part, written only once and not modifiable.

+Using part files allows incremental backups in Aiven for ClickHouse: only changed parts are backed up and files already available in the object storage are left out from the backup.

 Recovery
 ''''''''